easelinc/queue_classic/readme.md

 export DEBUG="true"
 ```

+## Job Counts

+If you'd like to use `QC.job_count` it is highly recommended that you
+you create an additional index which can be run by using
+`QC::Setup.create_job_count_index`.

 ## Support

 If you think you have found a bug, feel free to open an issue.
 Use the following template for the new issue: